 - Lesson 11.2 - Setting up your Facebook and Instagram

-- Lesson 11.4 - Email Marketing Tips For Travel Advisors
+- Lesson 11.4 - The Ultimate Guide to Email Marketing for Travel Advisors

 - Lesson 11.5 - Tips for Using Paid Marketing